1. Home

 2. Getting Started

-Routers come in all shapes and sizes and we have individual step by step instructions for certain brands and models here.
+Routers come in various shapes and sizes, and we provide individual step-by-step instructions for certain brands and models.
 However, due to the variety of models, we might not have instructions for every single one.
-In this guide, we will provide generic instructions that may work for most brands.
-Once you do these changes, you will have a network fully protected and running CleanBrowsing.
+This guide offers generic instructions that work for most brands.
+By following these steps, you will have a network fully protected and running CleanBrowsing.

-Step 1: Login to your router administrative panel
+Step 1: Login to Your Router’s Administrative Panel

-First, go to your router administrative panel.
-It is generally located at same IP address as your network gateway:http://192.168.1.1
+First, access your router’s administrative panel.
+It’s generally located at the same IP address as your network gateway.

 http://192.168.254.254